craigatk/tdd-spock-slides/slides.md

 ---

+## Red, Green

-## Run test, verify failure
+* Run test, verify failure

----

-## Make test pass

-Write minimal code to make test pass
+* Write the minimal code to make the test pass

 ---